Global Registration of Medical Devices and IVDs

 EUDAMED Portal

-USA - Medical Device Registration
+USA - Medical Device and IVD Registration

 Medical devices and IVDs are regulated in the United States (USA) to ensure their safety and effectiveness.
 One of the most important regulatory processes for medical devices is registration.
 In this article, we will explore what medical device registration in the USA entails.

-What is medical device registration?
+What is medical device and IVD registration?

 Medical device and IVD registration is the process of formally documenting a medical device with a regulatory body.
 The regulatory body reviews and assesses the device to ensure that it meets all the necessary requirements before allowing it to be marketed and sold.
 The process is crucial in ensuring that medical devices are safe, effective, and meet the needs of patients.

-Why is medical device registration necessary?
+Why is medical device and IVD registration necessary?

 Medical device registration is necessary to protect patients and ensure that medical devices are safe and effective.
 Without registration, there would be no way to guarantee the quality and safety of medical devices.
 Medical device registration is also necessary to ensure that the devices meet regulatory requirements and comply with local laws and regulations.

-Who needs to register their medical device?
+Who needs to register their medical device or IVD ?

 All manufacturers of medical devices, as well as importers and distributors, must register their devices with the relevant regulatory body in the USA.
 This includes any company that plans to market or sell medical devices in the USA, whether they are based in the USA or overseas.